h2oai/steam/demo/standard_demo_standalone.md

 The following are required if you use the Python demo included in this document.

 - A dataset that will be used to generate a model.
-This demo uses the well-known iris.csv dataset, and the dataset is saved onto the desktop.
+This demo uses the well-known iris.csv dataset with headers (available online), and the dataset is saved onto the desktop.
 - Python 2.7

 ## Installing and Starting Steam, the Compilation Service, and H2O